WillAdams/dune3d-docs/groups.rst

 A lathe group rotates closed paths from the source group's active workplane along a specified point and vector.
 To specify it, either a line or a workplane must be selected when creating the group.
-If a workplane is selected, lathe group is based on its normal vector.
+If a workplane is selected, the lathe group is based on its normal vector.

 A lathe group adds no degrees of freedom.

-Operation has the the same semantics as in extrusion groups.
+This operation has the the same semantics as in extrusion groups.

 Linear array